-In our line of work there are always questions before a project begins.
+There are always questions before a project begins.
 The following are some common or frequently asked questions along with a short answer to help put your mind at ease and to make your decision easier.
-Of course you can call us at any time to get answers to questions that may not be covered here.
+You can call us at any time to get answers to questions that may not be covered here.

 General Roofing Questions: